openreviewtool/complib/README.md

 yarn add @openreviewtool/complib
 ```

-The following library are required:
+The following libraries are required:

 ```
 react-player fabric uuid
 ```

-The following library are required for the UI
+The following libraries are required for the UI

 ```
 mui react-color